Back to top

 Once they turn 18, they are committed to remaining in the armed forces until their 22nd birthday.
 Thus they are bound for years to a contract they signed before reaching the legal age of adulthood.

 The army's leaders claim that they look after young recruits, insisting that they provide a supportive environment at the Army Foundation College (AFC) in Harrogate, where most 16- and 17-year-old recruits are sent to train.
-In practice, there have been a string of reports of abuse and ill-treatment at the AFC for years, particularly in 2021-2.
-Between July 2011 and August 2023, 13 sexual offenses including 9 rapes were reported at the Army Foundation College, where 16- and 17-year-old recruits are trained.
+In practice, there have been a string of reports of abuse and ill-treatment at the AFC for years.
+A recent report by Child Rights International Network (CRIN) found that, within a three year period, there were 15 internal complaints of violent behaviour by staff, 13 alleged sexual offences including 9 cases of rape, and the conviction of multiple instructors working at the college.

 6. The armed forces target the poorest and most vulnerable young people for recruitment.

 In contrast to the recruitment of poorer people to the ranks, nearly 50% of army officers have been privately educated.
-In effect, the army requires people from poorer backgrounds to salute people from wealthy backgrounds and address them as "sir".
-Those from poorer backgrounds are therefore much more likely to be recruited to the most dangerous positions.
+In effect, the army requires people from poorer backgrounds to salute and follow orders from people from wealthy backgrounds.
+Those from poorer backgrounds are much more likely to be recruited to the most dangerous positions.

 Other revelations include the army's deliberate targeting of people who have failed GCSEs - on GCSE results day.
 Recruitment campaigns such as "This is belonging" appeal to people who feel left out, by promising a sense of community.